-Industrial Clutch and Brake Selection General Guidelines
+Industrial Brake and Clutch Design General Guidelines

 1. Determining the Size of a Clutch or Brake